How to Fade Dark Spots Without Damaging Your Skin Barrier

 People do not just ask, “What serum should I buy?”
 They ask:

-• Why won’t my dark spots fade?
+• Why won’t my dark spots look better?

 • Why does everything irritate my skin?